 Throat shape can create a difference with each shot, for better or for worse.
 Choose amongst the following types:

-The weight of rackets varies anywhere between 115 grams to 190 grams.
-During the past few years, rackets have been designed in a way which has made them lighter.
+The weight of racquets varies anywhere between 115 grams to 190 grams.
+During the past few years, racquets have been designed in a way which has made them lighter.
 This has been possible due to advancement in technology and development of new materials.
 Weight matters because it affects the ease of swing.
-Smooth and quick shots require a light weight racket.
+Smooth and quick shots require a light weight racquet.
 Most companies do not divide the total gross weight into weight of frame and strings for players to be clearer.
 If you are not an expert level player, it is best to stick between 130g to 150g.
 For an expert player, the strategy decides which one to go for.
-If the strategy ispower, a light weight racket is best, but if strategy is control, a heavy weight racket helps deliver the best shots.
+If the strategy ispower, a light weight racquet is best, but if strategy is control, a heavy weight racquet helps deliver the best shots.